5T33Z0/Clover-Crate/Upgrading_Clover/README.md

 You can use ProperTree to do this.
 The easies way without losing data is this:

 - Create dictionaries for each String.
-- Move each strich into it's own dictionary.
+- Move each string into it's own dictionary.
-- Finally, change the cloass of `RenameDevices` from "Dictionary" to "Array".
+- Finally, change the class of `RenameDevices` from "Dictionary" to "Array".
 - Save the config.plist

 ### Testing your (new) config